awesome-github-repo/social-app-backend/README.md

 - `git clone https://github.com/uzaysan/social-app-backend.git`

 After this we will navigate to backend folder.
-Sİmply type
+Simply type

 - `cd social-app-backend`